Chickpea

 Storage Tips

-Store dried chickpeas in an airtight container in a cool, dark, and dry place, such as a pantry.
-They can last for up to 2-3 years.
-Cooked chickpeas should be stored in an airtight container in the refrigerator and will remain fresh for 3-5 days.
-For longer storage, cooked chickpeas can be frozen in a single layer on a baking sheet before transferring to a freezer bag or container, where they can last for up to 6-8 months.
+Store dried chickpeas in an airtight container in a cool, dark, and dry place, like a pantry, for up to 2-3 years.
+Cooked chickpeas should be refrigerated in an airtight container and consumed within 3-5 days.
+For longer storage, cooked chickpeas can be frozen for up to 6-8 months; drain and rinse before using after thawing.

 Marnirni-apinthi Building, Lot Fourteen,